Unlocking a Greener Future: Elephant Grass (Miscanthus giganteus) for CO2 Capture and Biomass

-Miscanthus biomass establishment and supply chain specialist
+Miscanthus biomass establishment and biomass supply chain development

-Interested to plant Miscanthus in 2025?
+Interested to plant Miscanthus?

-Join us at one of our 2024 events
+Join us at one of our 2025 events

 The programme features: